gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 Two geometry modes, both hitting every trajectory point:

-- **Linear** — the longest-distance axis sets the speed; others scale down, unless that would make a slave exceed its v/a (then that slave binds).
+- **Linear** — the longest-distance axis walks DDA; others scale down in steps, unless that would make a slave exceed its v/a (then that slave lengthens `ticks_b` and the long axis scales down in speed).
 DDA on the chords.
 Path-stop at non-collinear / reversing vertices.
 - **Overshoot** — per-axis ramps, slight chordal bulge capped by `overshoot_max`.
 Continuing axes keep `P` through a vertex;